 Advanced plastic surgery techniques, the Walnut Creek specialist says, enable experienced surgeons to remove excess skin while minimizing complications and reducing visible scars, vastly improving quality of life for these patients.

 Despite the popularity and documented health benefits of these body contouring procedures, health insurance doesn't usually cover them unless the patient can prove a documented medical issue, which is very difficult, Dr. Mariotti says.

 "Bariatric surgery should be looked at as just the first step in a process of self-improvement," he says.
 "It's time to recognize the significant mental and physical health benefits of plastic surgery in these cases.
 I see it all the time in my practice.
 I'm glad more people around the country are making the investment and experiencing the benefits, but I wish it was that much easier for them."

-Men and women throughout the East Bay area surrounding Concord, CA can request a consultationrequest a consultation online to meet with Dr. Mariotti or call his office at (925) 685-4533 to schedule an appointment.
+Men and women throughout the East Bay area surrounding Concord, CA can request a consultation online to meet with Dr. Mariotti or call his office at (925) 685-4533 to schedule an appointment.